 WHERE IS VYSEHRAD IN PRAGUE?

-Vyšehrad is at the southern edge of Prague city centre, on the right bank of the River Vltava.
+Vyšehrad is at the southern edge of the city centre, on the right bank of the Vltava River in Prague.
 This is the same side as the Old Town (Stare Město) and New Town (Nové Město).
 It’s 2.8 km (1.7 miles) south of Charles Bridge and the Old Town – around a 10-minute journey by tram.

 It’s one of the most prominent landmarks of Prague, and the twin spires of the Vyšehrad Basilica of SS Peter and Paul can be seen from many places along the river, especially the Mala Strana, Prague Castle and Smichov areas.
 It’s also visible from most of the main bridges in Prague.

 The tram is easily the most convenient way to get to Vyšehrad.
 The number 17 tram runs along the river from the city centre, stopping at Výtoň.
 From there, head under the railway bridge towards the base of the hill, bearing left.
 Pass the Pod Vyšehradem pub then turn right up Vratislavova, going past several bars and cafes along the way.
 Stay on this road for a few minutes and you reach the Cihelna gate of the Vysehrad fortress.

 You can also reach Vysehrad by tram if you’re heading from Vršovice, the Prague suburb 2 km east.
 Trams 6, 7 and 14 pass this way, stopping at another Výtoň stop around 100 metres from the riverside one.
 Follow the directions above, heading up Vratislavova to the Cihelna Gate.